 Have Silver Mines 's shares ever split?

-Silver Mines 's shares were split on a 1:100 basis on 8 June 2016.
-So if you had owned 100 shares the day before before the split, the next day you'd have owned 1 share.
+Silver Mines 's shares were split on a 1:100 basis on 9 June 2016.
+So if you had owned 100 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Silver Mines shares – just the quantity.
 However, indirectly, the new 9900% higher share price could have impacted the market appetite for Silver Mines shares which in turn could have impacted Silver Mines 's share price.

 Silver Mines share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Silver Mines 's is 0.6477.
-This would suggest that Silver Mines 's shares are less volatile than average (for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Silver Mines 's is 1.333.
+This would suggest that Silver Mines 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Silver Mines overview

-Silver Mines Limited primarily engages in the exploration of silver deposits in Australia.
+Silver Mines Limited primarily engages in the acquisition, exploration, and development of silver projects in Australia.
 It operates through two segments, Mining and Exploration Operations, and Agricultural Operations.
-The company also explores for copper, gold, lead, zinc, and tin deposits.
-Its properties include Bowdens Silver Project, which has silver and polymetallic prospects covering an area of 2,007 square kilometers located in the Central Tablelands Region, New South Wales; the Barabolar Project consists of copper, gold, and silver prospects located in the Macquarie Arc in New South Wales; and Tuena Project with gold and silver prospects, which is located 80 kilometers south of the city of Orange in New South Wales.
-The company is also involved in agricultural activities.
-Silver Mines Limited was incorporated in 2004 and is based in Sydney, Australia.
+The company also explores for copper, gold, lead, zinc, and polymetallic deposits.
+Its properties include Bowdens Silver Project, which has silver and polymetallic located in the Central Tablelands Region, New South Wales; the Barabolar Project consists of copper, gold, and silver prospects located in the Macquarie Arc in New South Wales; and Tuena Project with gold and silver prospects, which is located 80 kilometers south of the city of Orange in New South Wales.
+The company was incorporated in 2004 and is based in Sydney, Australia.

 Silver Mines in the news

 How to buy OpenAI stock in Australia